 Conductors

-Professor Simón A. Gollo, Conductor of the Symphony Orchestra
+Conductor of the Symphony Orchestra "SO"

-James F. Kilgus, Conductor of the Concert Orchestra
+Conductor of the Concert Orchestra "CO"

-A teacher in the Greenville County School District for 33 years, Mr. Kilgus currently serves as Co-Director of Bands at Mauldin Middle School, one of the largest and most successful band programs in the state of South Carolina.
-His program is comprised of five individual bands, a drum line, and various chamber ensembles.
+Mr. Kilgus is a trumpeter, conductor, Middle School band director from Travelers Rest, South Carolina.
+He received his Bachelor of Music Education degree from Furman University and received a dual degree from the University of Cincinnati College-Conservatory of Music in Conducting and Music Education.
+A teacher in the Greenville County School District for 35 years, Mr. Kilgus currently serves as Co-Director of Bands at Mauldin Middle School, one of the largest and most successful band programs in the state of South Carolina.
+His program is comprised of five individual bands, a drumline, and various chamber ensembles.

-Mr. Kilgus has worked with the Carolina Youth Symphony as conductor of the Repertory Orchestra since 1991, and conductor of the newly formed Concert Orchestra since 2007.
-He is involved as a judge in numerous festivals throughout South Carolina, North Carolina, and Georgia.
+Mr. Kilgus is involved as a judge in numerous festivals throughout South Carolina, North Carolina, and Georgia.
 His professional affiliations include Phi Beta Mu, the National Bandmaster’s Fraternity, Music Educator’s National Convention (MENC), and the South Carolina Band Director’s Association (SCBDA).
 Mr. Kilgus is also a recipient of the National Band Association’s Citation of Excellence.
 In 2023, he received the Bandworld Legion of Honor, a special award of the John Philip Sousa Foundation, for his significant contributions to the profession through dedication to bands and band music.

-Ginger R. Greer, Conductor of the Repertory Orchestra
+Conductor of the Repertory Orchestra

 She is the recipient of the Yale Distinguished Musician Award and attended the Symposium on Music in Schools at Yale University.
 She has served on the board of the South Carolina Music Educators Association for most of her 25 years of teaching, served as the Orchestra Division President 2019-2021 and currently serves as the All-State Orchestra Chair.
-On the SC American String Teachers Association board, Mrs. Greer serves as a Member At Large.
+On the SC American String Teachers Association board, she serves as a Member At Large.

-As a violinist and violist, Mrs. Greer has performed with the Asheville Symphony, Brevard Chamber Orchestra, Hendersonville Symphony, Charlotte Philharmonic, Spartanburg Philharmonic, and the Greater Anderson Musical Arts Consortium.
+As a violinist and violist, she has performed with the Asheville Symphony, Brevard Chamber Orchestra, Hendersonville Symphony, Charlotte Philharmonic, Spartanburg Philharmonic, and the Greater Anderson Musical Arts Consortium.
 She has served as guest conductor and clinician for All Region and All County Orchestras in Anderson, Charleston, Columbia, Greenville, Oconee, Pickens, Myrtle Beach and Spartanburg.

-Ashley E. Rhoden, Conductor of the Preparatory String Orchestra
+Conductor of the Preparatory String Orchestra

 Mrs. Ashley Rhoden is a violinist, conductor, teacher, and private instructor of Duncan, South Carolina.
 Mrs. Rhoden is a Greenville native who grew up in the Greenville County School District, graduated from the South Carolina Governor’s School for the Arts and Humanities, and attended Furman University where she received a Bachelors of Music in Music Education.
 In 2018, Mrs. Rhoden completed her Master of Arts in Music Education from North Greenville University.
-Mrs. Rhoden is a product of the Carolina Youth Symphony where she was a student, collegiate string intern, and now is thrilled to be on staff as a conductor.
+Mrs. Rhoden is a product of the Carolina Youth Symphony where she was an orchestra member, collegiate string intern, and now is thrilled to be on staff as a conductor.

 Mrs. Rhoden has experience teaching a wide range of ages.
 She spent the first eight years of her teaching career as an orchestra director in Greenville County where she grew two full time string programs at Eastside and Riverside High Schools.
 In addition to teaching, Mrs. Rhoden has served as Furman’s Suzuki Institute Intern, Dean of Students for the Furman University Jazz Camp, and violinist for Mitchell Road Presbyterian.